Is Film Going Away?

 Even though older media may no longer be as popular as before, they remain commercially viable.
 Digital and film are completely different media, just as oils differ from watercolor, macrame, Prismacolor or bead art.
 Non-artists misguidedly waste their time comparing meaningless specs like resolution and bit depth when they really should just stand back and look at the images.

 Even awful media like LP vinyl records still have their followers.
 I know; I still get hate mail from these folks all the time for my previous sentence.
 Hello people: LPs sucked then, they still suck today, but people still use them and love them.
 I personally know people who still master vinyl LPs, and other people still buy them.
 My point isn't that vinyl records suck, it's that almost no one buys them anymore yet you can still get them brand new if you want, and people still cut them.
 Different strokes for different folks.

 You still think I'm kidding?
 Pick up the May 31st, 2005 edition of the New York Times.
 I was amazed that they report that Kodak still makes Kodachrome - in SUPER 8mm MOVIE CARTRIDGES!
-You may be able to read the article here.
-Not only that, they still run a plant in Switzerland which will be processing it until at least 2007!
-That's December, 2007.
+Not only that, they still ran a plant in Switzerland which will be processing it until at least December, 2007.

 Kodachrome is gone because pros dumped it to upgrade to Fuji around 1990.
 I shot my last roll of Kodachrome in 1990 after I tried my first roll of Velvia.
 You can get all the Velvia and better Fuji films you want in Super 8.
 Try Super8Camera.com for anything you want in Super-8.